 Just finished reading an outstanding book called The World is Flat – A Brief History of the Twenty-First Century (expanded 2006 version) by Thomas Friedman.
-As a web developer that came of age at the dawn of the web, I was impressed with the how well he researched the effect of technology has had on flattening the world in the last 10 years.
+As a web developer that came of age at the dawn of the web, I was impressed with how well he researched the effect technology has had on flattening the world in the last 10 years.

 The World Is Flat 3.0: A Brief History of the Twenty-first Century by Thomas L. Friedman

 Friedman breaks economic globalization into three eras:

 - Globalization 1.0 (1492-1800) – Countries went global